9.6. How To: OCPP1.6 in EVerest¶

 PnC: Used for Plug&Charge and includes configuration parameters that have been introduced within the OCPP1.6J Plug&Charge Whitepaper

-EVerest’s libocpp supports all configuration parameters that are specified within OCPP 1.6.
+EVerest’s libocpp supports almost all configuration parameters that are specified within OCPP 1.6.
 Despite that, it is possible to omit configuration parameters that are not required and it is even possible to omit a whole feature profile in the configuration file if it is not supported.
 This means that the configuration of the libocpp provides maximum flexibility and can be tailored to your specific charging station.

-9.6.5.
+9.6.4.
 Connect to a different CSMS¶

 To connect to a different CSMS, you have to modify the connection details of the ocpp configuration file.
 This includes the parameter CentralSystemURI and it might also include to change the parameters AuthorizationKey and SecurityProfile.
 Here’s a short overview of the purpose of the parameters: